Classification of Psychiatric Disorders

 1. Anorexia Nervosa ( characterized by refusal to maintain a minimally normal body weight).

-2. Bulimia Nervosa (characterized by repeated episodes of binge eating followed by compensatory behaviours such as self-induced vomiting, misuse of laxatives, diuretics, or other medications, fasting or excessive exercise).
+2. Bulimia Nervosa (characterized by repeated episodes of indulge eating followed by compensatory behaviours such as self-induced vomiting, misuse of laxatives, diuretics, or other medications, fasting or excessive exercise).

 An essential feature of both disorders is a distortion in perception of body shape and weight.
 Eating Disorder (not otherwise specified) is diagnosed when there is a clinically significant disturbance in a personal eating behaviour but the individual does not meet the criteria for a specific eating disorder.